nyu-cso-005-fa19/hw03-sol/README.md

 void delete_code_tree(code_tree* node);
 ```

-That recursively traverses the tree rooted at `node` and frees all its nodes.
+that recursively traverses the tree rooted at `node` and frees all its nodes.

 ### Part 3: Encoding (30 Points)